microsoft/vscode-hexeditor/CONTRIBUTING.md

-# Contributing to Visual Studio Code
+# Contributing to Visual Studio Code Hex Editor
-There are many ways to contribute to the Visual Studio Code project: logging bugs, submitting pull requests, reporting issues, and creating suggestions.
+There are many ways to contribute to the Visual Studio Code Hex Editor project: logging bugs, submitting pull requests, reporting issues, and creating suggestions.

 After cloning and building the repo, check out the [issues list](https://github.com/microsoft/vscode-hexeditor/issues?q=is%3Aissue+is%3Aopen+).

 ### Getting the sources

-First, fork the VS Code repository so that you can make a pull request.
+First, fork the VS Code Hex Editor repository so that you can make a pull request.
 Then, clone your fork locally:

 ```
 git clone https://github.com/<<<your-github-account>>>/vscode-hexeditor.git